chanhosuh/resume/resume.md

 - **MS**, Rutgers, mathematical finance, Jan 2014

 # Employment
+- **Capital One**\
+  Apr 2019 - current, *Principal software engineer*
 - **LoanStreet Inc.**\
-  Mar 2018 - Feb 2019, *Software engineer for financial technology*
+  Mar 2018 - Feb 2019, *Senior software engineer in financial technology*
-    - Rebuilding loan syndication tech stack, using domain-driven design with event sourcing to facilitate interaction with business and closer adherence to business rules
+    - Re-architected loan syndication tech stack using domain-driven design to faciliate interaction with the business and ensure closer adherence to business rules
-    - Completely responsible for creating/managing GitHub issues for team of 4 developers and writing business-driven development tests with project manager
+    - Created and managed GitHub issues for team of 4 developers.
+Engaged in business-driven development testing with project manager.
-    - Utilizing a microservice architecture with Python, Docker, RabbitMQ, and Flask
+    - As hands-on lead, wrote core Python libraries for event-sourced microservices which communicated via RabbitMQ and REST, created Docker configurations, and set standards from writing and testing code to Git workflow and continuous integration
 - **MIO Partners** (McKinsey & Co subsidiary)\
   Mar 2016 - Feb 2018, *Quant developer for trading*
     - Created Python-based portfolio management tools which are used